Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Shadowing of the Model Trajectory by Unstable Periodic Orbits

-In this section we present results on how the UPOs shadow a chaotic trajectory.
-Since the system is ergodic and we consider a long trajectory compared to the timescale of the system, we assume that the statistics presented here do not depend on the choice of the chaotic trajectory.
+We present here our results on how the UPOs rank shadow a long chaotic trajectory.
+The data reported below refer to a chaotic trajectory $\mathcal{X}_{chaotic}$ of duration $T_{max}=10^5$ where the output is given every $dt=0.01$.
+This leads to considering the set of points $\mathcal{X}_{chaotic} = \{ x_t \}_{t=1}^{N_{max}}$ where $N_{max}$ is $T_{max}/dt=10^7$.
+Since the system is ergodic and we consider a long trajectory compared to the timescale of the system, the statistics presented here \textcolor{black}{are} extremely insensitive to the chosen initial condition.
+In fact, we have repeated the same procedure for a total of \textcolor{black}{five} different chaotic trajectories of duration $T_{max}=10^5$ and all the numbers reported below oscillates of at most $1\%$, while in most cases the oscillation is only of order $0.1\%$.